LacunaOmnibus/MontyLacuna/README.md

   - Sphinx Read The Docs! theme
     - pip install sphinx_rtd_theme

+## Working
+There are now a couple scripts that work, and the entire project is shaping up.
+The full docs (available at the gh-pages website, which is linked at the top of this page if you're reading this in your browser on Github) should be pretty current.

 ## Unfinished
 - trading (base class)
   - I purposely skipped some methods in both trade.py and transporter.py.